ARE YOU IN YOUR 50S, 60S, OR 70S & STILL DEALING WITH ANXIETY?

 • First and foremost, I also suffer from anxiety in many forms, and have for decades.
 As a former physician, I understand the pathophysiology of anxiety and as an educator, I’m able to break down the complex psychological mechanisms into easily understood ideas that makes sense.

 • I provide a service that solves a painful set of problems, just like your dentist does.
-Just as your dentist doesn’t run a dental charity, neither do I. If you’re shopping for a bargain, then we won’t work well together.
+Just as your dentist doesn’t run a dental charity, I charge a nominal fee for for my services.
+If you’re shopping for a bargain, then we won’t work well together.
 The fees I charge are appropriate.